 Password sharing

-Password sharing is done either with other Proton Pass users or via a link.
-We couldn’t share passwords on the free plan, but once we upgraded, we had the option to do so.
 We had no issue accessing shared passwords from our phone when we sent it.
-This helps you share strong passwords without worrying about them getting lost in translation.
+This helps you share strong passwords without worrying about miscommunication.

 Password generator

 The password generator is accessible when you create a new account or when you want to change your password.
-When we went to look at a Proton Mail account, we saw a settings option that allowed us to customize the password.
+When we accessed a Proton Mail account, we saw a settings option that allowed us to customize the password.
 If you don’t like the suggested strong option, you can adjust it to fit your needs.

 Autofill and form filler